 PGP: 8B76 32AF 9136 DBC3 5AB2 F3FD D2FF E407 EC40 7F8F PGP Key

-Esha Bhandari (@bhandari_esha) is a staff attorney with the ACLU’s Speech, Privacy, and Technology Project, where she focuses on litigation and advocacy relating to online speech, academic freedom, privacy rights, and the impact of big data.
-Esha was previously an Equal Justice Works fellow with the ACLU’s Immigrants’ Rights Project, where she was involved in litigating cases concerning a right to counsel in immigration proceedings, detainer policies, and discriminatory state and local laws.
-She has also been a staff attorney at the Center for Reproductive Rights, where she worked on two trials challenging a Texas law limiting women’s access to reproductive health care.
+Esha Bhandari (@bhandari_esha) is a staff attorney with the ACLU Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
+She also focuses on the impact of big data and artificial intelligence on civil liberties.
+She has litigated cases including Sandvig v.
+Sessions, a First Amendment challenge to the Computer Fraud and Abuse Act on behalf of researchers who test for housing and employment discrimination online, and Alasaad v.
+Nielsen, a challenge to suspicionless electronic device searches at the U.S. border.
+Esha was previously an Equal Justice Works fellow with the ACLU Immigrants’ Rights Project, where she was involved in litigating cases concerning a right to counsel in immigration proceedings and immigration detainer policies.
 Esha is a graduate of McGill University, the Columbia University Graduate School of Journalism, and Columbia Law School, and served as a law clerk to the Hon.
 Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.

 Daniel Kahn Gillmor is a senior staff technologist with the ACLU’s Speech, Privacy and Technology Project.
 He is an active developer for Debian, one of the oldest and largest free software operating systems, in addition to many other free software projects.
 Daniel is also a participant in the development of Internet protocols for secure communications with the IETF.
 He has served on the Leadership Committee of May First/People Link, a mutual aid Internet organization for social justice advocates, and has led discussions on cryptography and data sovereignty issues at conferences from Banja Luka to Hong Kong.
 Daniel is a graduate of Brown University’s computer science program.